fl-ames/fl-ames.github.io/_posts/2022-12-10-loop-n-times.md

 - Operator: **Add**
 - Value: **🌲**

 The main focus of this article is to demonstrate how to repeat a section of your flow a specific number of times.
 The assignment element we just created is the section that we want to repeat.
+If we can repeat this element 21 times, we will end up with a text variable containing 21 emojis.
 You might think that you need to use the loop element for this, but that is not the case.
 A loop element is used to iterate over a collection of items and perform an action on each element in the collection.
 When you simply want to repeat a certain part of your flow a certain number of times, you need to construct the loop yourself.

+### Constructing the loop

+A loop must have a condition that determines when it should stop running.
+If a loop continues indefinitely, it will consume all of the available memory resources.
+If a flow exceeds the maximum number of elements allowed (which is 2000), it will give an error.